Skip to contents

 output_dir = out_dir,

-The output is a variability_projections object, a list containing SpatRaster layers that represent the variance attributed to partitions, models, and GCMs for each scenario, including the present time.
-These results highlight areas where prediction uncertainty is higher.
+The output is an object named variability_projections, a list containing SpatRaster layers that represent the variance deriving from replicates, models, and GCMs for each scenario (including the present).
+These results can help detect areas where prediction variability is higher.

-For example, for the present time scenario, the variance mainly arises from differences among the partitions
+For example, for the present time scenario, the variance mainly comes from differences among replicates.

 Importing Results

 Because write_files = TRUE was set, the variability_projections object includes the file path where the results were saved.
-You can use this path with the import_projections() function to load the results whenever needed.
+You can use this path with the import_results() function to load the results when needed.

 # See the folder where the results were saved